neo-project/neo-dev-portal/tutorials/2024-02-27-neow3j-nep11/index.md

 The method `mint()` can be invoked by the contract owner in order to mint new NFT tokens.
 It stores the tokenId in the `registryMap`, its properties in the `propertiesMap`, and its owner in the `ownerMap`.
-Further, it increases the owner's balance, and the total supply by 1, before it fires the `Mint` event.
+Further, it increases the owner's balance, and the total supply by 1, before it fires the `Transfer` event.

 The method `burn()` can be invoked by the owner of a token.
 It deletes all information about the token and updates the balance and total supply accordingly.
 If the intent of burning a token need not require the storage to be freed, the